ibdgc/ibdgenetics.org/content/home/about.md

 weight: 20

 title: About
-subtitle: The global network of IBD consortia
+subtitle: A global network of IBD consortia

 design:
   background: